 You know someone with diabetes

 Diabetes (Hausa: ciwon sukari.
 Igbo: ọrịa shuga.
 Yoruba: àrùn àtọ̀gbẹ) has become a common disease in our communities.
-Together with hypertension, they are responsible for most deaths and sufferings in our people.
+Together with hypertension, they are responsible for most deaths and suffering in our people.
 You have come to the right place.
 Learn about these two killers in your local language.

 1 in 4 Nigerians is hypertensive